ont-app/vocabulary/README.md

 Each of the methods described above are dispatched on a method `(resource-type <value>) -> [ <context> <datatype>]`.

-The operative context is specified in the @voc/config atom described below.
+The operative context is specified in the `@voc/config` atom described in the following sections.

 #### Resource-type contexts